Lundis/git-commit-release-action/README.md

 Create a pull-request for the production release.

 If your team adopts a workflow like 'GitLab flow', you may have two branches, such as production and pre-production (or staging and so on).
-This action helps to list up pull-requests related to commits between production and pre-production.
+This action helps to list up commits between production and pre-production.
 And creates (or updates) a new pull-request with the list in the body.

-This action is inspired by [motemen/git-pr-release](https://github.com/motemen/git-pr-release) and [uiur/github-pr-release](https://github.com/uiur/github-pr-release).
+This action is based on [grassedge/git-pr-release-action](https://github.com/grassedge/git-pr-release-action).

 ## Usage